Taking A Proactive Approach To The Opioid Crisis And Mental Illness

 - Address and avoid probation violations

-We know that Florida’s response to the opioid crisis is failing.
-That’s why we work day and night to prevent good people from getting trapped in the system.
-The attorneys in The Rudman Law Group, in addition to being former prosecutors, are widely respected and recognized criminal defense attorneys who care about helping restore those who seek help.
+The firm knows that Florida’s response to the opioid crisis is failing.
+That’s why the firm works day and night to prevent good people from getting trapped in the system.
+The team at The Rudman Law Group, in addition to being former prosecutors, are widely respected and recognized criminal defense attorneys who care about helping restore those who seek help.